-- c.
-Have the authority to inspect any area of a structure below the base flood elevation to ensure compliance upon prior notice of at least 72 hours." - C. Development Permit Process.
+- C. Development Permit Process.
 All development that requires a building or grading permit within a SFHA shall comply with the following requirements: - 1.
 In addition to the standard submittal information required under the building and/or grading permit application, the applicant shall provide the following minimum information: - a.
-Plans in duplicate, drawn to scale, showing: - (1) Location of the regulatory floodway when applicable; - (2) Base flood elevation information as specified in Subsections 17.25.030.A and 17.25.040.B(2); - (3) Proposed elevation in relation to mean sea level of the lowest floor (including basement) of all structures; and - (4) Proposed elevation in relation to mean sea level to which any nonresidential structure will be floodproofed, as required in Subsection 17.25.050.A(3.b) of this Ordinance and detailed in FEMA Technical Bulletin TB 3-93. - b.
-Certification from a registered licensed civil engineer or architect that the nonresidential floodproofed building meets all applicable floodproofing criteria under Section 17.25.050. - c.
+Plans in duplicate, drawn to scale, showing: - (1) Location of the regulatory floodway when applicable; - (2) Base flood elevation information as specified in Subsection 17.25.040.B(2); - (3) Proposed elevation in relation to mean sea level of the lowest floor (including basement) of all structures; and - (4) Proposed elevation in relation to mean sea level to which any nonresidential structure will be floodproofed, as required in Subsection 17.25.050.A(3.b) of this Ordinance and detailed in FEMA Technical Bulletin TB 3-93. - b.
+Certification from a licensed civil engineer or architect that the nonresidential floodproofed building meets all applicable floodproofing criteria under Section 17.25.050. - c.
 For a crawl-space foundation, location and total net area of foundation openings as required in Subsection 17.25.050.A(3.c) of this Ordinance and detailed in FEMA Technical Bulletins 1-93 and 7-93. - d.
 Description of the extent to which any watercourse will be altered or relocated as a result of proposed development. - e.
 All appropriate certifications, records and permits demonstrating compliance with the requirements of this Chapter. - D. Appeals.
-The Board shall hear and decide appeals when it is alleged there is an error in any requirement, decision, or determination made by the Floodplain Administrator in the enforcement or administration of this Chapter.
+The Board of Supervisors shall hear and decide appeals when it is alleged there is an error in any requirement, decision, or determination made by the Floodplain Administrator in the enforcement or administration of this Chapter.